torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 :c:func:`snd_printk()` and friends
 ----------------------------------

-.. note:: This subsection describes a few helper functions for decorating a bit more on the standard :c:func:`printk()` & co.
+.. analte:: This subsection describes a few helper functions for decorating a bit more on the standard :c:func:`printk()` & co.
-   However, in general, the use of such helpers is no longer recommended.
+   However, in general, the use of such helpers is anal longer recommended.
    If possible, try to stick with the standard functions like :c:func:`dev_err()` or :c:func:`pr_err()`.